 hormone receptor status

-Treatment of inflammatory breast cancer
+Treating inflammatory breast cancer

-If the cancer is HER2-positive, targeted therapy is given at the same time as chemotherapy.
+targeted therapy at the same time as chemotherapy if the cancer is HER2-positive

 Survivorship care after inflammatory breast cancer treatment

-The second part is basically a roadmap of what you can expect in the years after treatment, including any late or long-term side effects you might have, and a schedule of how you’ll be monitored for these side effects and other health conditions.
+Survivorship care plans are written documents made up of two parts.
+The first part is a treatment summary of all the breast cancer treatments you’ve received.
+The second part is a roadmap of what you can expect in the years after treatment, including any late or long-term side effects that you may have, and a schedule of how your healthcare team plans to make sure you get the screenings you need.
 This part of the survivorship care plan usually includes:

-which doctors will order the tests
+the doctors who plan to order each of the tests

 healthy living recommendations

-Learn more at Before Treatment: Planning Ahead for Survivorship.
+Learn more about Planning Ahead for Survivorship.

-— Last updated on July 27, 2022, 1:48 PM
+— Last updated on August 18, 2022, 3:54 PM